fai-saarland/gnn-policy-kr22/README.md

 Contains the original policies trained by Stahlberg.

 ## new_docker
-Contains a Dockerfile that Stahlberg apparently used.
+Contains a Dockerfile for running the code on the GPU cluster.

 ## optimal_plans
 Contains the optimal plans for all domains.